 - €850 million to the Company with a maturity date of 30 September 2026.
 The loan accrues interest at 49 basis points above 12 month EURIBOR with settlement to be paid at maturity.
-As at the statement of financial position date, the total amount drawn down on the facility was £212 million (2022: £207 million). - €650 million to the Company with a maturity date of 5 July 2023.
-The loan accrued interest at a fixed rate of 1.54% and was settled in full at maturity date.
-As at the statement of financial position date, the total amount drawn down on the facility was £nil (2022: £267 million). - €700 million to the Company with a maturity date of 3 July 2024.
-The loan accrues interest at a fixed rate of 1.64% with settlement to be paid at maturity.
-As at the statement of financial position date, the total amount drawn down on the facility was £607 million (2022: £620 million).
+As at the statement of financial position date, the total amount drawn down on the facility was £202 million (2023: £212 million). - €700 million to the Company with a maturity date of 3 July 2024, accruing interest at a fixed rate of 1.64%.
+The total amount including accrued interest was settled in full at its maturity date.
+As at the statement of financial position date, the balance outstanding on the facility was £nil (2023: £607 million).